szager-chromium/rr/Checkpointing-(superfork)-during-replay.md

 * The memory backing `m'' must be a *semantic copy* of the region backing `m`.
 For private mappings, this is natural and obvious.
 For shared mappings, the resource backing `m` must itself be cloned, and then the cloned region mapped at `m'`.

 An interesting question is whether it's better to re-`mmap` all regions in the superfork and copy memory contents over, or attempt to do something clever with `fork`.
 The fork approach is better in theory because the superfork and its superparent will share as many memory pages as possible.
 For that reason, it should also be much faster.
 And with programs like Firefox that map a *lot* of memory, can have many child processes, and expect to share a significant portion of mapped memory among all the processes, the fork-to-share approach may be important.

+## Cloning file resources

+Luckily, in replay, the only way a tracee can directly access file resources is by replaying an mmap call that create a shared region.
+This causes rr to create a file in its "emulated file system", and then that file is mapped on behalf of the tracee.
+So wrt the invariants mentioned above, cloning file resources just reduces to the problem of cloning a tracee's EmuFS.
+In other words, no additional invariants are added here.